 Be sure to update your address with your bank, post office, and any subscription services.
 Since it can be difficult to keep track of every service, you may want to pay for mail forwarding for the first couple months at your new property.

-Buying a new home can seem complicated and stressful, but with a home buying checklist you’ll have a roadmap to guide you through the entire process.
+Buying a new home is one of the most exciting purchases in your life—but it does come with a lot of paperwork and money.
+But with a home buying checklist, you’ll have a roadmap to guide you through the entire process.
 From applying for a mortgage to transferring utilities, using a home buying process checklist ensures you know what needs to get done at every step.

 Having the help you need also goes a long way toward making buying a home an exciting and enjoyable experience.
 With an experienced real estate agent assisting you throughout your journey, you’ll discover the house that best fits you and your future plans.